 5.1 Parking stickers shall be affixed to the lower passenger side corner of the front windshield, using all the adhesive supplied.

 5.2 Parking stickers on motorcycles shall be affixed to the rear fender as close as possible to the rear license plate.

 5.3 Hanging parking permits shall be hung from the rearview mirror.

-5.4 All other parking permits shall be affixed to the lower passenger side corner of the front windshield, with the tape supplied, so they can be read from outside the vehicle.
+5.4 All other parking permits shall be affixed to the inside lower passenger side corner of the front windshield, with all the adhesive supplied, so they can be read from outside the vehicle.